Encosta De Lago: At the age of three years

 At three he won the G1, MRC Vic Health Cup over 1,400 metres and the G2, VRC Ascot Vale Stakes over 1,200 m.
 He then finished third in the G1 MRC Caulfield Guineas.
 Prior to the running of the G2 MVRC Bill Stutt Stakes over 1,600 metres at Moonee Valley Encosta de Lago returned a test over the legal limit to the performance-enhancing substance TC02, or bicarbonate, commonly called a milkshake.
-A second test showed a lower level, however a third was ordered by the analyst and official vet, also came up under the limit and Encosta De Lago was permitted to start and won this, his last start, easily.
+A second test showed a lower level, however the analyst and official vet ordered a third, also came up under the limit and Encosta De Lago was permitted to start and won this, his last start, easily.
 As a three-year-old he had 6 starts for 3 wins and 1 third and $457,250.

 Total racing record: 8 starts for 3 wins and 3 thirds for $469,850 in prizemoney.

 Trainer, Lee Freedman commented that "Encosta De Lago is one of the most gifted horses I have trained, so it is of no surprise that he has become a champion stallion.
-He was an imposing colt with a magnificent action and turn of foot, traits he has passed on to his offspring.
+He was an imposing colt with magnificent action and turn of foot, traits he has passed on to his offspring.
 His win in the VicHealth Cup was miraculous.
 Injury curtailed his racing career, but it probably helped him as a stallion."

 Stud record

-When Encosta De Lago retired from racing in 1997 he stood at Blue Gum Farm, Euroa, Victoria for an introductory fee of $8,500, increased to $38,500 in 2003.
+When Encosta De Lago retired from racing in 1997 he stood at Blue Gum Farm, Euroa, Victoria for an introductory fee of $8,500, which increased to $38,500 in 2003.

 In 2004 Coolmore Stud purchased Encosta De Lago and he was relocated to their stud at Jerrys Plains, New South Wales.
 Here he first stood for a reported fee of $132,000, making him then Australasia's highest-priced stallion.

 Encosta de Lago became one of the most sought after sires in Australia and in 2006 his service fee increased to $176,000.
-He travelled to Coolmore Stud in Ireland, for part of the northern hemisphere breeding season, from March 2007 until August 2007 when he served 66 mares.
+He travelled to Coolmore Stud in Ireland, for part of the Northern Hemisphere breeding season, from March 2007 until August 2007 when he served 66 mares.
 When he returned to Australia he was one of the first horses to contract equine influenza (E.I.) while in quarantine.

 He was the Leading sire in Australia in 2007–08 and 2008–09; and second in 2005–06 and 2006–07.
 In 2008 Encosta de Lago's service fee rose to $302,500 and he served 227 mares that season who produced 166 live foals for an 80.0% fertility rating.
 That season he placed second, by number of mares covered in Australia, behind Fastnet Rock.

 Some of his most successful G1 or G2 winning progeny includes: